jimmieego/a11y-intro/presenter-notes.md

 In addition to the law requirements, the web is originally designed for everyone.
 Everyone has abilities and limits to those abilities.
 Those limits should not be treated as obstacles to accessing the web.

 Implementing accessibility can deepen our understanding of design.
 Considering things like tab order can take us beyond a vision of design as the look and feel and into the realm of user experience and usability.
-Accessibility is just another aspect of considering how to best build our sites to meet diverse human needs.
+Accessibility is just another aspect of considering how to best build our products to meet diverse user needs.
 The more we consider accessibility, the more profoundly we will understand user experience and anticipate user behavior—making us better designers.

-## 8. WCAG
+## WCAG

 The Web Content Accessibility Guidelines (WCAG) is developed by the W3C.
 It is the international standard for making web content accessible.
 WCAG has been adopted by laws and standards in a lot of countries and regions.
 In the US, the Section 508 regulations incorporates WCAG 2.0.

-## 9. WCAG 2.0 and 2.1
+## WCAG 2.0 and 2.1

 WCAG 2.0 was published in December 2008 and WCAG 2.1 was published in June 2018.
 WCAG 2.1 extends WCAG 2.0 by adding a number of new success criteria and guidelines.

-Because WCAG 2.1 is relatively new and we are still learning the new guidelines.
-This webinar is based on the success criteria of WCAG 2.0.
+Note that WCAG 2.1 is relatively new and Section 508 is based on WCAG 2.0.

-## 10. Overview of WCAG 2.0
+## Overview of WCAG 2.0

 WCAG are organized by four basic principles: